Change the Subject like a social chameleon in 5 Incredible Ways

 5. Express Curiosity

 Expressing curiosity in a way that fits the conversation makes switching topics easy and fun.
-This strategy helps change the topic and enhances the relationship by demonstrating genuine interest in the other person’s experiences and viewpoints.
+This strategy helps change the subject and enhances the relationship by demonstrating genuine interest in the other person’s experiences and viewpoints.

 6. Introduce Humor